1989 Tiananmen Square protests and massacre: Clearing the square

 At the Square, soldiers and students initially attempted to show restraint, but residents refused to follow student orders.
 Soldiers did not fight back at first after some citizens threw rocks at them.

 In the early morning on 4 June, the first APC entered Tiananmen Square from Chang'an West Boulevard.
 Demonstrators attacked the APC with molotov cocktails and immobilised it with a traffic divider, before covering it with gasoline-doused blankets and setting it on fire.
 Wu Renhua claims that after the three occupants were forced out of the vehicle by the heat, students escorted the three men to a medic station.
-However, according to an eyewitness account of a Chinese-American reporter, the soldiers were attacked by the crowd: Two soldiers were burned alive inside the APC, and a third was beaten to death in full view of other soldiers.
+However, according to an eyewitness account of a Chinese-American reporter, the soldiers were attacked by the crowd.
+Two soldiers were burned alive inside the APC, and a third was dragged out of the vehicle and beaten to death in full view of other soldiers.
 Larry Wortzel, a military intelligence officer at the U.S. Embassy at the time, noted that the demonstrators' swarming tactics were clearly rehearsed and practiced, having been used similarly in other places around the city.

 Troops from the west arrived at the square at about 1:30 am, and troops from other directions gradually arrived as well, blocking main roads to the square to prevent entry.
 A second emergency announcement from the government was broadcast on loudspeakers: